|

 reasons:

 Q15.
-How does surface (default and actual) and edge diffusion
+How does surface (default and actual) and auto edge

 relate